pwaring/cv/cv.md

     - Organised annual conferences with other volunteers.
 Lead organiser and conference chair for 2009, 2010 and 2011.
     - Served as chairman for four years (2008-2012), with responsibility for chairing bi-monthly Council meetings and the AGM.
     - Liaised with a range of corporate sponsors, including Google and Sun Microsystems.
+    - Took organisation through rebrand from UKUUG to FLOSS UK.

 Other activities
 ----------------